A Bridge Too Far (1977)

 [about to leave himself]

-Field Marshall Walther Model: [pops back in and shouts] And don't forget my cigars!
+Field Marshal Model: [pops back in and shouts] And don't forget my cigars!

 [Horrocks is about to brief his XXX Corps on Operation Market Garden]